Skip to content

 Coinbase shares: the basics

-Coinbase shares will list on the NASDAQ stock exchange on 14 April 2021.
-The estimated market cap for the company is expected to be in the region of $75 billion – which would make it one of the largest listings in history.
-Coinbase is going public through a direct listing rather than a traditional IPO.
+Coinbase shares are listed on the NASDAQ stock exchange.
+The company’s share price closed at $328.28 on its first day of listing, which gave it a market cap of almost $86 billion – making it one of the largest listings in history.
+Coinbase went public through a direct listing on 14 April 2021 rather than a traditional IPO.

 Find out more about how IPOs work, or learn how to take a position on IPOs with us.